 This summer's SMAART program is for rising 4th through 12th Grade students (current 3rd through 11th Grades).

 What are the days and hours of SMAART?

 SMAART runs Monday through Friday.
 Each day runs from 8:45 am to 3:30 pm.

 How will I know which Major class my child got accepted into?

-You will be notified within three weeks of registration to let you know which class major your child has been accepted into.
-There will be a packet pickup on June 7 from 2:00 to 5:00 pm at Lucy Beckham High School for you to pick up your child's schedule and other materials needed for the camp.
+You will be notified within two weeks of registration to let you know which class major your child has been accepted into.
+There will be a packet pickup on June 9 from 2:00 to 5:00 pm for you to pick up your child's schedule and other materials needed for the camp.

 What is the cost of SMAART?

 The full cost of the program is $200.
 If CCSD transportation is needed, that is an additional $100 (please see below for question and answer about requesting transportation).
 Fees can be paid online with a link that appears on the registration form, and can be paid in full at once or in installments.
 All fees are waived for students who attend Title I schools.

 My child is not identified as Gifted and Talented in the Arts yet.
 Can they still sign up to attend SMAART?